-Use the step-by-step guide to help understand the program process.
+Use this step-by-step guide to help understand the program process.

-- Step 1 .....
-Submit chapter application. - Step 2 .....
-Submit scholar application. - Step 3 .....
-If approved, chapter completes award acceptance process. - a.
-Scholarship Coordinator signs and returns grant agreement letter and ACH transfer form. - Step 4 ......
-Kickoff meeting with parents, Scholarship Coordinator, CFI, and the scholar. - a.
+- Step 1 Submit chapter application. - Step 2 Submit scholar application. - Step 3 If approved, chapter completes award acceptance process. - a.
+Scholarship Coordinator signs and returns grant agreement letter and ACH transfer form. - Step 4 Kickoff meeting with parents, Scholarship Coordinator, CFI, and the scholar. - a.
 Sign and return the Flight Training Waiver (provided in chapter kit). - b.
 Determine the payment plan for chapter to pay flight school. - c.
-Sign the Scholarship Expectations Agreement (provided in chapter kit). - Step 5 .....
-Disburse funds for scholar flight training. - a.
-Chapter will have received 40 percent of funding at this point. - Step 6 ......
-Complete solo progress report. - a.
-Must complete first solo within three months of receiving award. - Step 7 .....
-Disburse funds for scholar flight training. - a.
-Chapter will have received 80 percent of funding at this point. - Step 8 ......
-Complete written exam progress report. - a.
-Must complete written exam within six months of receiving award. - Step 9 .....
-Disburse funds for scholar flight training. - a.
-Chapter will have received 100 percent of funding at this point. - Step 10 ....
-Complete checkride completion report. - a.
-Must complete flight training within 12 months of receiving award. - Step 11 ....
-Determine use of excess funds, if they exist. - a.
+Sign the Scholarship Expectations Agreement (provided in chapter kit). - Step 5 Disburse funds for scholar flight training. - a.
+Chapter will have received 40 percent of funding at this point. - Step 6 Complete solo progress report. - a.
+Must complete first solo within three months of receiving award. - Step 7 Disburse funds for scholar flight training. - a.
+Chapter will have received 80 percent of funding at this point. - Step 8 Complete written exam progress report. - a.
+Must complete written exam within six months of receiving award. - Step 9 Disburse funds for scholar flight training. - a.
+Chapter will have received 100 percent of funding at this point. - Step 10 Complete checkride completion report. - a.
+Must complete flight training within 12 months of receiving award. - Step 11 Determine use of excess funds, if they exist. - a.
 If excess funds exist, up to \$1,500 can be used for future flying by the scholar. - b.
-If excess funds beyond this \$1,500 exist, they can be used toward an additional scholar. - c.
-If excess funds are not used for an additional scholar, they must be returned to EAA.
+If excess funds beyond this \$1,500 exist, they must be returned to EAA.